lee-hodg/Sossego/FIXME.md

 - My reminders seem to have more than 1 time per day???

-- Why do the rain drops not totally position off screen in meditation animation?

 - If quickly toggle the time intervals sometimes errors?

 - Sometimes it seems the bell rings at end of time even if alarm was supposed to be cancelled.